YugabyteDB-Samples/orm-examples/README.md

 ## Step 1.
 Install YugaByte DB

-You should first [install YugaByte DB](https://docs.yugabyte.com/latest/quick-start/), which is a distributed PostgreSQL-compatible database.
+You should first [install YugaByte DB](https://docs.yugabyte.com/latest/quick-start/), which is a distributed SQL database compatible with the PostgreSQL language.

 ## Step 2.
 Bring up the REST API server